 As a key stakeholder, she has helped organizations implement training initiatives which has led to support/buy-in, cost-savings, compliance, product efficiency, customer service excellence, a fostered learning community, and corporate change across multiple lines of business, job functions and disciplines.

 AMBASSADOR FOR ACCESSIBILITY and INCLUSION

-As an Accessibility Advisor, her goal is to help organizations practice inclusion and people optimize their abilities.
-Michelle is a dedicated recipient of increasing support and opening doors for individuals with disabilities with organizations and partners to promote an inclusive workplace, culture and/or environment.
-This has led to recognition through the media, the HOPE Award presented by the City Mayor in 2003, a Board Member of Barrier-free Canada, Special Mentions in articles, recipient of the Michele Edwards Memorial Award, and partnerships with non-profit organizations which provide services for people with disabilities.
+Her key goals are to help build full access for all people who identify themselves with a disability, help organizations drive measurable business results and attract top talent while integrating accessibility legislation, and drive change for an inclusive community, workplace, and society.
+Michelle is a dedicated and award-winning recipient of increasing support and opening doors for individuals with disabilities with organizations and partners to promote an inclusive workplace, culture and/or environment.
+This has led to the 2021 Accessibility Award for City of Brampton, recognition through the media, the HOPE Award presented by the City Mayor in 2003, a Board Member of Barrier-free Canada, Special Mentions in articles, recipient of the Michele Edwards Memorial Award, and partnerships with non-profit organizations which provide services for people with disabilities.

 Success stories encompass building awareness with workshops and keynotes, assess infrastructures, incorporating assistive technology to maximize participation of people with disabilities, and integrate accessibility legislation and employment best practices.
 This includes the: